ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 There are two parts to this.
 First is the definition of how to connect to the backend system.
 The second is downloading the actual loopback connector for Cloudant.

-In your terminal ensure that you are in the **demo** directory.
+In your terminal ensure that you are in the **Customer** directory.

   ```
-  cd demo
+  cd Customer
   ```

 In your terminal, type: